Princess Cut Diamonds: The Ultimate Guide

-Ultimately, whether you choose a round or princess cut may be a matter of personal style.
+Ultimately, whether you choose a round or princess cut for your engagement ring may be a matter of personal style.
 However, you should also take some practical considerations into account.

 It’s no secret that princess-cut diamonds are less expensive than rounds.
 This is because of the octahedral shape of a rough diamond.
 When gem cutters split the rough in half, they can cut two princesses with minimal waste.
 (The two halves look like pyramids).
 In contrast, round-cut diamonds waste more rough, so they cost more than princess cuts.
 Based on these 1-ct ideal-cut, G color, VS2 clarity diamonds, a princess-cut diamond can cost 30% less than a round of equivalent carat weight!

 Princess cuts can show exceptional brilliance.
 However, they still don't live up to the brilliance of round diamonds.
 No fancy cut can match their optimal light performance.
 So, while princess cuts can have great sparkle, they'll never sparkle better than an ideal round.

 If you compare a princess and round diamond of the same carat weight, you’ll see that the round will have a slightly larger face-up surface area.
 However, princess cuts can often appear larger, since they have such large diagonal measurements.

-That said, you’ll still be able to get a significantly larger princess cut than a round cut while staying in your budget.
+That said, you’ll still be able to get a significantly larger princess cut than a round cut while staying in your engagement ring budget.

 Since the corners of a princess cut diamond may snag, they're likely to chip.
 Their corners should always be protected with prongs to reduce the risk of damage to the stone.
 Although round diamonds can still chip, they don't have any weak points so prone to chipping.